Overview

 | Daytona Super Duty saddle | 3-3/4” | 23-1/8” |

-The jack can always lift above the minimum stand height (9” of margin at the lowest notch).
-At the maximum stand height, the jack still has 3/4” of clearance — enough to lift the vehicle off the stands for removal, though this represents the practical ceiling of the system.
+The jack can always lift above the minimum stand height (~10” of margin at the lowest notch).
+At the maximum stand height the jack still clears enough to lift the vehicle off the stands for removal.
 For most work, stands will be set in the lower-to-middle range where the margin is generous.

 Cost Summary